-In the last week, a young woman accused Shamir Reuben, a popular male poet, of trying to elicit nude pictures from her.
-The case has hit news headlines, caused a lot of shock, outrage, accusations, defensive statements and more in the poetry community in Mumbai.
+Last week, a young woman accused Shamir Reuben, a popular male poet, of trying to elicit nude pictures from her.
+The case has hit news headlines, and caused a lot of shock, outrage, accusations, defensive statements and more in the poetry community in Mumbai.
 Since then, there have been other accusations and statements.
+Show biz is tumbling.

 Soliciting nude pictures may be a socially taboo topic of discussion.
 But it’s not strictly speaking, illegal.
 The young woman says she was underage at the time though, which is what takes this into the realm of a crime.

 The accused is a well-known face on the local Spoken Word/poetry scene.
 But this scene is a young one and still new to the limelight which has caused an outpouring of ‘I didn’t even know who this guy was until yesterday so why are they calling him famous?’
 How well-known a person is or perceived to be, has nothing to do with the incident.
 Or does it?
 Shamir’s social currency as a known poet and a senior person in his company makes this an imbalance of power, with regards to the victim (who was a student and a new poet on the scene then).
 Harassment and abuse can both only happen in a situation where there is an imbalance of power/privilege.
 Her age and gender also make this complicated since articulating NO or even the fact that she was asked something she should not have – are difficult.